 First and foremost, it means the old trick of aging water in open buckets or in a tank with a filter running won't work anymore.
 You can age the water for days and the chloramine will still be there.
 Secondly, it means you must ensure that you treat the water for ammonia as well as for chlorine.
 Not all aquarium water treatment products will neutralize the chloramine.
 Even those that claim they do aren't always fully effective in getting the job done, so choose your water treatment products carefully.

-This will render the water safe for your fish, but keep in mind that your ammonia tests may not be accurate.
+Often these products remove the chlorine portion and lock the ammonia portion, in the same fashion as Ammo-Lock.
+This will render the water safe for your fish, but keep in mind that your ammonia test may not be accurate, it may still indicate that the ammonia is present in the water, even though it is in a bound, nontoxic form.
 If you want to accurately monitor your ammonia levels, you'll need a test kit that can separately measure NH3 (free ammonia) and NH4+ (ionized ammonia).

 Do You Have Chlorine or Chloramine in Your Water?

 You can always test your tap water yourself.
 It's wise to test your water anyway, so it's a good route to go.
-Test kits available that look for chlorine as well as chloramines.
+Test kits available that look for chlorine as well as chloramine.
 Or, you simply test your tap water for ammonia.
-If it tests positive for ammonia, chloramines are almost certainly present.
+If it tests positive for ammonia, chloramine is almost certainly present.
 Then you can choose the proper product to treat your tap water.

-Another option is to bypass all testing and simply treat the water with a product that neutralizes both chlorine and ammonia so you cover all the bases.
+Another option is to bypass all testing and simply treat the tap water with a product that neutralizes both chlorine and ammonia so you cover all the bases.
 Regardless of what you do, it's wise to be aware of what's in your water source to ensure it's safe for your aquarium and pond fish.